sajari/sdk-react/Tutorial.md

 Editing the code in the `src` directory will cause a reload of the page in your browser, so feel free to tinker around before we get started with Part 2.

-# Adding Sajari
+# Integrating Sajari

 This part will explain how to add sajari to your project.
 The Sajari React SDK is a React wrapping around the Sajari Javascript SDK.
 We'll need both of them.

-Run this command from within your `hello-sajari` directory.
+Run this command from within your `hello-world` directory.

 ```
 npm install --save sajari sajari-sdk-react